Terry Eviston

-Terry Eviston (born 17 July 1957 in Dublin) was a footballer who played for Home Farm, Bohemians, Athlone Town A.F.C., Dundalk F.C. and two spells with Shamrock Rovers.
-He is the current manager of Raheny United in the Women's National League (Ireland).
+Terry Eviston (born 17 July 1957) was an Irish footballer who played for Home Farm, Bohemians, Athlone Town A.F.C., Dundalk and two spells with Shamrock Rovers.
+He is the manager of Raheny United in the Women's National League (Ireland).

+Terry Eviston made an appearance in 2018 movie "On The Ball" as himself.

 Playing career

 Eviston made his League of Ireland debut for Home Farm at Tolka Park on 2 November 1975.
-On 7 August 1976 Home Farm played Everton in a pre season friendly at Goodison Park.
+On 7 August 1976, Home Farm played Everton in a pre season friendly at Goodison Park.
 Twenty years later the same club provided the opposition in Eviston's testimonial.

 In 1978, he joined Bohemians and was their top scorer in the league in 1980/81 with 9 goals from 20 games (1 as substitute).
 In total he played 110 league games (99 plus 11 as sub) scoring 31 league goals.
 He made a scoring debut for Bohs on 10 September 1978.
 He made 6 appearances in European competition for Bohs against AC Omonia and Dynamo Dresden in the 1978–79 European Cup and Sporting Clube de Portugal in the 1979–80 UEFA Cup.

-On 30 April 1980 he represented the League of Ireland against Argentina at the River Plate Stadium where Diego Maradona scored in a 1–0 defeat and on 3 September 1981 Terry was part of a League of Ireland side that played Brazil in Maceió.
+On 30 April 1980, he represented the League of Ireland against Argentina at the River Plate Stadium where Diego Maradona scored in a 1–0 defeat and on 3 September 1981 Terry was part of a League of Ireland side that played Brazil in Maceió.
 During that season he was the club captain at Dalymount.
 His last game for Bohs was the 1983 FAI Cup Final loss.

-After five seasons at Dalymount Park Rovers new manager Jim McLaughlin (footballer) signed Terry in July 1983.
+After five seasons at Dalymount Park, Rovers new manager Jim McLaughlin (footballer) signed Terry in July 1983.
 In his first season at Milltown, Rovers won the League for the first time in twenty years.

 After 2 goals in 25 total appearances Terry transferred to Athlone Town A.F.C. in November 1984.
 He made his debut at Sligo on the 18th and until he signed for Dundalk in the summer of 1986 he played in all 43 league games in that period.